Household Budget Percentages: How Much Should You Be Spending?

 (And if you haven’t read The Total Money Makeover yet, check it out.
 His strategies helped me pay off almost $100K in debt and save nearly $1 million!)

-But he’s also developed the Dave Ramsey budget percentages system for paying monthly expenses using percentage of income.
+But he’s also developed the Dave Ramsey budget percentages system for paying monthly expenses using percentages of income.

 Here’s what the Dave Ramsey budget percentage breakdown looks like: